13.00, Monday 05 July 2021

 As therapeutics in current use become less effective, new approaches are required.
 This event aims to raise awareness and interest for new antimicrobial therapeutics, the challenges faced by new drugs in entering the market, and their appropriate use in healthcare systems.

 This event was free and open to the public.
-A full programme is available on the Royal Society's webpage.
-A report will be published shortly on the Royal Society website.
+The full workshop report and workshop programme is available on the Royal Society's webpage.

 Contact the FORUM team for more information.